You’re Not Broken—You’re Just Not Built for Burnout: Focus and Flow.

 You are on the far bottom left.

-Plot your tools, knowledge, and all other resources in the path.
+You have your tools, knowledge, and all other resources with you.

 This is how you build powerful momentum without wrecking yourself.